JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

 This representation is equivalent to

-In order to rapidly normalize that expression, we must match every $\anot(\apProp(e_i,S'_i))$ in the RHS with the complementary $\apProp(e_i,S_i)$ in the LHS, which requires that we store the entire LHS in just one structure that is hashed on the $e_i$ patterns for rapid component access.}

-\DC{put (4) (previous numbering ) in the full version } \item $\anot(\aany[\ldots])$-optimization: in order to achieve the same speed as the incomplete (\textsc{anyOf-r}) rule in the rule-provable cases, when the RHS matches $\aany [\ldots]$, we exploit a fast-fail version of the algorithm to check whether the incomplete but efficient strategy of the (\textsc{anyOf-r}) rule suffices to prove the inclusion; when the (\textsc{anyOf-r}) strategy is not sufficient, we fall back to the complete exploration. \end{enumerate} \DC{'complete exploration' not clear to me } We now describe how these principles lead to the definition of a complete and efficient {\RNAlg} algorithm \iflong{
+To rapidly normalize that expression, we must match every $\anot(\apProp(e_i,S'_i))$ in the RHS with the complementary $\apProp(e_i,S_i)$ in the LHS, which requires that we store the entire LHS in just one structure that is hashed on the $e_i$ patterns for rapid component access. } \item $\anot(\aany[\ldots])$-optimization: in order to achieve the same speed as the incomplete (\textsc{anyOf-r}) rule in the rule-provable cases, when the RHS matches $\aany [\ldots]$, we exploit a fast-fail version of the algorithm to check whether the incomplete but efficient strategy of the (\textsc{anyOf-r}) rule suffices to prove the inclusion; when the incomplete (\textsc{anyOf-r}) strategy is not sufficient, we switch to the complete algorithm. \end{enumerate}

+\mrevfour{ Inclusion problems where schemas contain large disjunctions, recursion and/or negation, as well as big {\qone} operators, are the likely candidates to benefit most from refutational normalization.}{4.6}

+We now describe how these principles lead to the definition of a complete and efficient {\RNAlg} algorithm. \iflong{